Shashanksharma280201/Detailed-Processors-ISRO-/README.md

 - Instructions vary in length and complexity.
 - Examples: x86 (Intel, AMD), Motorola 68k.

-2.RISC (Reduced Instruction Set Computing):
+2. RISC (Reduced Instruction Set Computing):
 - RISC architectures have a smaller set of simple and frequently used instructions.
 - Instructions are typically of fixed length.
 - Emphasizes a smaller set of instructions with higher execution speed.